FAQs

 GVC doesn't currently have a central office but our P.O.
 Box is in Towson.
 Historically, our reforestation projects focused on Loch Raven Reservoir and northern Baltimore County.
 We are now planting trees throughout the Gunpowder watershed.
 Similarly, our stream clean-ups occur throughout the watershed.

 GVC sells rain barrels to anyone regardless of location.
-However, properties within our Clear Creeks Project area are eligible for a 50% discount ($35/barrel).
+However, properties within our Clear Creeks Project area are eligible for free installation.

 A watershed is a land area that channels rainfall to creeks, streams, and rivers, and eventually to drainage points such as reservoirs, bays, and the ocean.
 Everyone lives in a watershed.
 Our home watershed, the Gunpowder, is our direct connection to the Chesapeake Bay.